Vic987/Simulation-Based-Verification-of-Cyber-Physical-Systems/README.md

 # Main Goal

-  1. Understand the importance of simulating;
+  1. Understand the importance of simulation;
   2. Why finding counter examples are a must thing to do in verifying a system;
   3. Why Nomad is a great tool for blackbox systems.